Andrewsr220a/CT_Houseing_Project2/README.md

 - Based on the "Top 10 most Expensive Morgage Payment" graphs, we can see that by giving the 20 percent down payment on a house our monthly mortgage payment would be less than the monthly rent, this won’t be the case if we would give only 3 percent as downpayment, however, equity would be built.

 - The "Rent Price over time on the top 5 most expensive States" graph, we can see the 5 top states with the highest sales price and it’s price change during time.
-W can see there is a positive tendency for the sales price over time.
+We can see there is a positive tendency for the sales price over time.